-6To maintain confidentiality, Direct Sales/Use Tax Refunds on Investment paid in 2020 to Other Manufacturing is not reported and not included in the total or other dependent figures.
+6To maintain confidentiality, Direct Sales/Use Tax Refunds on Investment paid in 2020 to Other Manufacturing are now reported and included in the total and other dependent figures.

 8The estimated average wage of new jobs is calculated by multiplying positive FTE growth by the average wage of each project to determine the estimated compensation.
 The sum of estimated compensation for all projects in the industry group is divided by the total positive FTE growth of the industry group.